 What is the most efficient and strongest type of bridge?

-The top priority of any bridge construction project is to make the structure safest and cost-efficient.
-Truss bridges are the strongest and extremely cost-effective of all bridge designs because they have a high strength-to-weight ratio.
+The primary objective of any bridge construction project is to create a structure that is both safe and cost-efficient.
+Among various bridge designs, truss bridges stand out as the strongest and highly cost-effective due to their high strength-to-weight ratio.

-The model experiments show that the Howe truss bridge can support the maximum load.
-It contains chords, verticals, and diagonals: the vertical members are in tension while diagonal members are in compression.
+Model experiments demonstrate that the Howe truss bridge can withstand the maximum load.
+This type of truss bridge incorporates chords, verticals, and diagonals, where the vertical members are in tension, and the diagonal members are in compression.

 What is the weakest type of bridge?

-The strength of a bridge depends on many factors such as materials used in the structure and construction speed, but as far as design is concerned, beam bridges have more uneven weight distribution as compared to other types of bridges.
-The weight is pressed directly downward, toward any underneath support, which makes the central part of the bridge the weakest.
+The strength of a bridge depends on many factors, such as materials used in the structure and construction speed, but as far as design is concerned, beam bridges have more uneven weight distribution as compared to other bridge types.
+The weight is directly pressed downward, placing the greatest stress on the central part of the bridge and making it the weakest point.

 Which is the most expensive bridge ever built?